fredabila/simple-blog-astro/src/pages/blog/welcome-to-buzzchat.md

 ## An Innovation in Tech and Social Networking

 Buzz Chat is a new social networking platform that utilizes AI to create a personalized experience for each user.
 The platform employs machine learning algorithms to analyze user behavior and preferences.
-Its standout features include a chatbot and personalized news feed.
+Its standout features includes variation of chatbots and personalized news feed.
 Buzz Chat aims to revolutionize social media by providing a unique and enjoyable experience for its users.

 ![image](https://buzzchat.site/themes/Buzzchat/statics/img/logo.png)